Contents

 -

-College-level credits earned by Southeastern University degree-seeking students are transferred on an unconditional basis with the exception of developmental, vocational, technical, or occupational courses.
+College-level credits are eligible for transfer with the exception of developmental, vocational, technical, or occupational courses.*

 -

-Southeastern University will normally only accept transfer credits earned at an institution accredited by a regional accrediting association or the Association of Biblical Education or at an institution with an active articulation agreement with Southeastern University.*
+Southeastern University will accept transfer credits earned at an institution accredited by any accrediting body listed in the acceptable accrediting bodies below or with an active articulation agreement with Southeastern University.

 -